-19. I am in the first two years of a non-medical degree programme.
+I am in the first two years of a non-medical degree programme.
 Can I apply to study Medicine at the University of Sheffield?

-No. We do not usually consider applications from people who are currently reading a degree but who have not yet reached their final year.
+No. With the exception of students from widening participation backgrounds the B990 BSc Clinical Sciences degree at the University of Bradford, or the B960 BSc Biomedical Science at Sheffield Hallam University, we do not usually consider applications from people who are currently reading a degree but who have not yet reached their final year.
 We will be delighted to receive an application from you once you are in the final year of study for your current degree.

-20.I have had an A Level certificated after one year of study.
+I have had an A Level certificated after one year of study.
 If I take it again the following year, does this count as a resit?